 What Does the Future Hold for Cloud Computing?

-Google has increased its workforce to 37,000 for its cloud services while other departments are downsizing.
+Google increased its workforce to 37,000 for its cloud services while other departments are downsizing.
 Their earnings reports reveal that the cloud department’s revenue grew over expectations for the past few years.

 The Largest Segment Who Uses Cloud Computing